-PROBLEM CAUSE AND SOLUTION ENGINE PROBLEMS An engine suddenly will not operate at or above cruise RPM.
-The engine emergency system has been activated.
-The on board computer has sensed a problem and has limited the RPM to protect the engine.
-Find and correct the problem.
-The tachometer is bad and needs to be replaced.
-A throttle control cable is loose and out of adjustment.
-Check and secure control cable.
-An engine is loosing RPM.
-The boat is not overloaded and the hull bottom and running gear are clean and in good condition.
-The fuel filter could be dirty.
-Inspect and replace the fuel filter.
-The electronic engine control system on the engine is malfunctioning.
-Repair the engine control system.
-Both engines suddenly shut down and won't restart. • The automatic fire extinguisher in the engine compartment has activated and the engines were shut down by the extinguishing agent.
+An engine suddenly will not operate at or above cruise RPM.

+• The engine emergency system has been activated.
+The on board computer has sensed a problem and has limited the

+- RPM to protect the engine.
+Find and correct the problem.The tachometer is bad and needs to be replaced. - A throttle control cable is loose and out of adjustment.
+Check and secure control cable. - The fuel filter could be dirty.
+Inspect and replace the fuel filter. - The electronic engine control system on the engine is malfunctioning.
+Repair the engine control system. - The automatic fire extinguisher in the engine compartment has activated and the engines were shut down by the extinguishing agent.
 Check the monitor panel for a red light or no green light.
 If the red light is lit or the green light is out, wait 15 minutes, if safe to do so, to ensure a possible fire is out.
 Then inspect the engine compartment.
-Correct any problems found and then ventilate the engine compartment and start the engines.
-The engine runs too cold.
-The thermostat is faulty.
-Replace thermostat.
-The temperature gauge is not reading properly.
-Replace the temperature gauge or sender.
-The engine starter will not operate.
-The battery selector switch is off.
-Turn on switch.
-The shift control is not fully engaged in neutral.
-Move shifter from forward to neutral and try again.
-The fuse or circuit breaker for the starting circuit is blown.
+Correct any problems found and then ventilate the engine compartment and start the engines. - The thermostat is faulty.
+Replace thermostat. - The temperature gauge is not reading properly.
+Replace the temperature gauge or sender. - The battery selector switch is off.
+Turn on switch. - The shift control is not fully engaged in neutral.
+Move shifter from forward to neutral and try again. - The fuse or circuit breaker for the starting circuit is blown.
 Reset the breaker or replace the fuse.
-Repair circuit if necessary The battery is weak or low.
-Charge or replace battery.

-• Corroded or loose battery connections.
-Tighten, clean and
+Repair circuit if necessary - The battery is weak or low.
+Charge or replace battery. - Corroded or loose battery connections.
+Tighten, clean and protect connections.

-protect connections.